flutter/flutter/packages/integration_test/lib/fix_data/README.md

 For more documentation about Data Driven Fixes, see https://dart.dev/go/data-driven-fixes#test-folder.

-To learn more about how fixes are authored in package:flutter_test, see https://github.com/flutter/flutter/wiki/Data-driven-Fixes
+To learn more about how fixes are authored in package:integration_test, see https://github.com/flutter/flutter/wiki/Data-driven-Fixes

 ## When making structural changes to this directory